-My name is Ludwig Hemeleers, I am 32 years old and I'm passionate about relationships, how people interact with each other and how the human mind works.
+My name is Ludwig, I live in Belgium and I'm passionate about communication, how people interact with each other and how the human mind works.

 Before I became a coach, I actually studied biology at University and during those years, I kind of forgot about this interest in relationship and communication.
 I remember struggling to find a job when I finished University, and I did a training to work into the field of energy.
 During this training, there was a four day class on “Communication”, and I was not at all interested!
 I thought : “What will we do during four full days talking about communication??”
 It didn't make sense to me.